 MS. ONALIK: Okay.
 The Inuit programming that is run by our Member, Ashley Dicker out of First Light in St. John's always reaches capacity in keeping our beneficiaries engaged and culturally connected.
-More recently, another Inuit-specific group has formed and incorporated as a non-profit organization out of the Avalon called Illonata, which translate in Inuttitut as, "All of us."
+More recently, another organization out of the Avalon called Illonata, which translate in Inuttitut as, "All of us."
 They will have a focus on teaching Inuttitut language and they will draw on the guidance of elders and the fluent Inuttitut speakers in this area.
-UKatti, I wanted to take today's Members statement to highlight some of the positive things happening in the Canadian Constituency.
-Tomorrow, I'm going to share some of how our beneficiaries are overcoming the challenges that we face, and some of the challenges that still require our attention.
+UKatti, I wanted to take today's Members statement to highlight some of the positive things happening in the Canadian beneficiaries are overcoming the challenges that we face, and some of the challenges that still require our attention.
 Nakummek, Taima.